-Many different factors determine what data can and can’t be converted, and the success of the data conversion relies on PCC’s efforts, your cooperation, and the cooperation of your practice and your previous software vendor or vendors.
-If we can work together to convert your old data, your first few months with PCC will be much easier for all of your staff.
+Many different factors determine what data can and can’t be converted.
+The success of the data conversion relies on PCC’s efforts, your communication with your previous vendor or practice, and the cooperation of that vendor.
+If we can work together to convert your previous data, your first few months with PCC will be much easier for you, your patients, and your staff.

 This document will explain the data conversion process and help set expectations.
 By reading it, you will learn:

-- What data we can usually convert, what data we can not convert
+- What data we can usually convert, and what data we cannot convert

-- What PCC does, and what you or someone at your practice needs to do, to ensure a successful data conversion
+- What PCC does and what your practice needs to do to ensure a successful data conversion

-As always, please feel free to call or e-mail us to discuss any of the details in this document.
-We can work with you to evaluate different options and adjust the data conversion process to meet the goals of your practice.
+As always, please feel free to call or email us to discuss any of the details in this document.

 The Data Conversion Process: Who Does What, and When?

 Below is a timeline of a successful data conversion.
-For each step, you can see what happens, what PCC does, and what you or someone at your practice needs to do.
+For each step, you can see what happens, what PCC does, and what your practice needs to do.

 Stage 1: Early Evaluation of Your Existing System

-We can not guarantee the success of any data conversion, as there may be unforeseen technical obstacles or difficulties getting cooperation with your old software vendor.
+We cannot guarantee the success of any data conversion, as there are many unforeseen technical obstacles or difficulties getting cooperation from other vendors.
+Often, the data exported from different practices using the same system can actually differ in subtle or significant ways.
 However, PCC has experience converting data from dozens of systems of various complexity, from homegrown systems to advanced EHRs.

-What You Do: First, take stock of all the data you have in different software systems.
+What Your Practice Does: First, take stock of all the data you have in different software systems.
 Do you have an existing EHR, a billing system, a contacts database, a prescriptions system?
 Where is your data?
-Next, you should ask PCC, and any other vendor you are considering, what they can do to convert your data.
+Next, you should ask your previous vendor what type of export is available.

-What PCC Does: We provide you with consulting advice and tips on how your data will be converted.
-We can give you a good approximation of what data can be converted.
+What PCC Does: We provide you with information on how your data will be converted.

 Stage 2: PCC Researches Your Data

-As soon as you sign with PCC, we begin asking questions and researching your old data.
-If we have previously converted data from your software system, then we may have existing conversion processes which we can start adapting for your data conversion.
+As soon as you sign with PCC, we begin asking questions and researching reports we can generate to get your core data.
+If we have previously converted data from your vendor, then we may have existing conversion processes which we can start adapting for your conversion.

-As we do this research, we will send you questions and sample data to review.
+As we do this research, we will send your practice questions and sample data to review.

 Other Important Notes

-Prepare for Unexpected Costs: Your previous vendor’s IT support may help you run reports or access your system under your existing support agreement.
-Your vendor may also charge you a fee, which is why we always attempt to log in and retrieve the data manually first.
-Depending on your vendor and the size of your practice, the fee may be tens of thousands of dollars, and the data export fee may need to be paid twice, once to evaluate the data and write a conversion script, and a second time directly before your official PCC online in order to get the most recent data possible.
+Prepare for Unexpected Costs: Your previous vendor may help your practice run reports or access the system under your existing support agreement.
+The vendor may charge a fee, which is why we attempt to log in and generate reports to gather the core data, if possible.
+Depending on the vendor and the size of your practice, the fee might be sizable.

-You, or Your Practice's IT Expert, Is in Charge of Communication About Your Data Export: Whenever possible, PCC logs directly into your old system and performs a data conversion.
-However, if direct cooperation is required with your previous vendor, it is important to remember that you or your practice’s IT professional must be the manager of that communication.
+Your Practice Is in Charge of Communication About Your Data Export: It is important to remember that your practice must be the manager of communication with your previous vendor.
 All communication occurs in the context of your practice’s existing support contract with the vendor, as you are their paying customer.
-PCC does not have the authority to deal directly with the vendor.
-We typically solve this with three-way phone conferences or three-way e-mail threads between you, PCC, and your previous software vendor.
+PCC does not have the authority to deal directly with your previous vendor.

-What You Do: You and your staff will log into the temporary database, review the data conversion result, and report any problems.
-Did the patient demographic and medical data come over correctly?
+What Your Practice Does: Your practice logs into PCC, reviews the data conversion, and reports any problems.
+Did the core data come over correctly?
 Are patient insurance policies appearing?
-Do you also want to retain additional data, like the old system account number?
+Do you also want to retain additional data, like the previous systems account numbers?

-We will work together to adjust and perfect the data conversion process for your practice.
-It is during this step that unusual customizations or special ways your practice used your old system sometimes come to light.
+PCC will work with you to adjust and perfect the data conversion process for your practice.

 Stage 5: The Final Data Conversion, Verification, and Sign Off

-A day or two before your go-live day, PCC runs the final data conversion from your old system to your new PCC database.
-You do a final verification of your data to make sure it is all there.
+A day or two before your go live day, PCC runs the final core data conversion from your previous vendor to PCC.

-What You Do: You and your staff reviews the data conversion one last time.
-Is patient and family data ready for your online?
+What Your Practice Does: Your practice reviews the data conversion one last time.
+Is the core data ready for your go live?

-Sign That Data Conversion Was Complete?: For some practices, particularly when there needs to be communication between many different physicians or different office locations, PCC may ask a physician or office manager to sign a statement that the data was reviewed and the conversion was acceptable.
-We do this so that all parties involved understand that the conversion was completed and reviewed, and so everyone knows that all the data we expected to see in your new PCC system is present.
+Authorize That Data Conversion Was Complete: For some practices when there needs to be communication between many different physicians or different office locations, PCC may ask a physician or office manager to sign a statement that the data was reviewed, and the conversion was acceptable.
+We do this so that all parties involved understand that the conversion was completed and reviewed, and so everyone knows that the data expected in PCC is present.

-What Do I Need to Do to Ensure a Good Data Conversion?
+What Does My Practice Need to Do to Ensure a Good Data Conversion?

-Keep Your Old System Up and Running: You will need your existing software system for verification of data conversions, for understanding any discrepancies, and for working down your practice’s existing accounts receivable.
-We recommend that every practice keep their existing software tools available until several months after your PCC online date.
+Keep Your Previous System Up and Running: You will need your existing software system for verification of data conversions, for understanding any discrepancies, and for working down your practice’s existing accounts receivable.
+We recommend that every practice keep their previous system tools available until several months after your final clinical conversion.

-Who Knows the Old Software Best?: Who at your practice will be the go-to for information about your previous system?
-As PCC designs your data conversion, we’ll be contacting you to ask questions about logging in, your customizations and other details about your previous system.
-Name your office’s previous system expert, whether that is a staff member or an IT professional.
+Who Knows the Previous System Best?: Who at your practice will be the go-to for information about your previous system?
+As PCC designs your data conversion, we will contact your practice to ask questions about logging in and other details about your previous system.

-Prepare For Data Verification: Your practice will need to schedule time and work-hours for verifying data conversions.
-We may do a series of data conversions and verifications, and you and your staff play a crucial role in making sure all data is brought over correctly.
+Prepare For Data Verification: Your practice will need to schedule time for verifying data conversions.
+We may do a series of data conversions and verifications, and your practice plays a crucial role in making sure all data is brought over correctly.
 We can’t do it without you!

-Inform Your Existing Vendor of Your Departure: As long as you have a paid contract with your existing vendor, they are obligated to provide you with service.
-For this reason, we always recommend being up-front and direct with your existing software vendor.
-If it is not possible to find or speak with a support person at your existing software vendor, PCC can sometimes use root access to your existing server to obtain your old data for you.
-However, it always works better if we can work with your existing vendor to understand your old software configuration.
+Inform Your Previous Vendor of Your Departure: As long as your practice has a paid contract with your previous vendor, they are obligated to provide you with service.
+For this reason, we always recommend being up-front and direct with your previous vendor.

 Data Conversion Results: What Data Will We Get?